lunar-starlight/matrac-project-2024/README.md

 A further goal I set was to generalize this construction to functionals on the Baire space, i. e. of the form \((ℕ → ℕ) → ℕ\).

 I mostly tried to follow Coquand's paper "A Computational Interpretation of Forcing in Type Theory".

+A longer description can be found in [doc/dolgo.pdf](doc/dolgo.pdf).